Respite Care for Children

 At PHASE, we are proud to only employ staff who are experienced and trained in working with those who have a disability.
 They need a minimum of a Level III Certificate in Disability to work with us, as well as a Working with Children Check and police clearance.
 Our staff are all first aid trained and certified, along with having manual handling training.
 Read More

 How Our Children-Centred Respite Care Program Works

-Our special needs respite care program provides each child individual care and attention from our staff, whilst enjoying engaging and enjoyable activities.
+Our special needs respite care and respite care for autistic children programs provide each child individual care and attention from our staff, whilst enjoying engaging and enjoyable activities.
 We tailor these activities to the needs and wants of each individual child, for example, if your child loves LEGO, we can include this in their respite support plans, as well as helping them to work with others in a team setting.
 Each activity works in line with the goals we have discussed to make each plan work and to benefit the child in the best way possible.